 Director, Business Operations Tasks

 - Implement, manage and evaluate operation processes and procedures, in accordance with the standards and procedures set out by the organization.

 - Ensure that operational processes stay within agreed upon budgets and timelines.

 - Assist in developing strategies and implementation plans to improve and standardize all aspects of operations.

 Popular Skills for Director, Business Operations

-Directors of Business Operations report using a wide range of professional skills.
-Most notably, facility with Business Development, Human Resources, and Project Management are correlated to pay that is significantly above average, leading to increases of 42 percent, 11 percent, and 7 percent, respectively.
-At the other end of the pay range are skills like Contract Management.
-For most people, competency in Operations Management indicates knowledge of Budget Management.
+Survey results imply that Directors of Business Operations put a diverse skill set to use.
+Most notably, facility with Business Development, Human Resources, and Project Management are correlated to pay that is significantly above average, leading to increases of 40 percent, 8 percent, and 5 percent, respectively.
+Skills that pay less than market rate include Contract Management and Budget Management.
+Most people who know Operations Management also know Budget Management.